Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 ### Python Installation (Required)

-GlauconiteFilterer is primarily written in python.
+GlauconiteFilter is primarily written in python.
 A modern version of python can be installed using `conda`:

 - [https://docs.conda.io/projects/conda/en/latest/user-guide/install/](https://docs.conda.io/projects/conda/en/latest/user-guide/install/),
   or
 - [http://www.python.org/getit/](http://www.python.org/getit/).

-GlauconiteFilterer has been tested with python 2.7, 3.6, and 3.7.
+GlauconiteFilter has been tested with python 2.7, 3.6, and 3.7.
 Future support and updates will focus on 3.7.
 We recommend using the most current version of python available, 3.7 or newer.

 ### Python APIs (Required)

-GlauconiteFilterer also uses several python API libraries beyond those found in the standard library.
+GlauconiteFilter also uses several python API libraries beyond those found in the standard library.
 These must be installed separately.
 Most can be installed via `conda` or `pip`.